Luke8563/cse15l-lab-reports/labReport3.md

 <img width="419" alt="Screen Shot 2023-02-25 at 4 40 22 PM" src="https://user-images.githubusercontent.com/122496000/221386292-0a1318fe-6b37-4868-a481-0280d5bd4999.png">

-Here, the command is finding the files in the directories that containt he name we're searching for.
+Here, the command is finding the files in the directories that contain the name we're searching for.
 This is important for finding the locations of files that we know are there but can't find.

 2. Using `find . -type d`